 PCOS can be associated with long-term health risks in many women (1) (7):

 Approximately 70-80% of women with PCOS can have infertility.
-Therefore, the American Society for Reproductive Medicine recommends women with PCOS and other infertility issues seek medical evaluation if they fail to become pregnant after attempting six months of regular sex without using contraceptive methods (9).
+Therefore, the American Society for Reproductive Medicine recommends women with PCOS and other infertility issues seek medical evaluation if they fail even after attempting six months of regular sex for pregnancy without using any contraceptive methods (9).

 Can You Prevent PCOS Or Its Effects?